 - A programmable LED light bar

-The DUALSHOCK 4 Controller features four standard face buttons labeled with a SQUARE, a CROSS, a TRIANGLE, and a CIRCLE.
+The Playstation 4 Controller features four standard face buttons labeled with a SQUARE, a CROSS, a TRIANGLE, and a CIRCLE.

 NOTE FOR DEVELOPERS: In the West, the "CROSS" button is typically used for "confirm" and the "CIRCLE" button for "back/cancel", but the convention in Japan is reversed.
 When publishing your official configurations you might consider making appropriately labeled Western and Japanese variants for the DUALSHOCK 4 Controller